maxtaco/tamejs/README.md

 We've shown parallel and serial work flows, what about something in between?
 For instance, we might want to make progress in parallel on our DNS lookups, but not smash the server all at once.
-A compromise is windowing, which can be achieved in *tamejs* conveniently in a number of different ways.
+A compledge is windowing, which can be achieved in *tamejs* conveniently in a number of different ways.
 The [2007 academic paper on tame](http://pdos.csail.mit.edu/~max/docs/tame.pdf) suggests a